mseitzdev/Library_Project/readme.txt

                    pulls the list information out of the session, turns it into JSON, and downloads on the client machine.

-	errorPage.php - This page is the error page for the program, and will be redirected to if operations such as database access fail.

 	res (Folder) - This is the folder containing elements that are constant on every page.

 		menu.php - This is the menu program, which constructs a menu using JavaScript, PHP,